analogrelay/SignalRTutorial/tutorial/part1/index.md

 Let's go back over that code a little bit and look at what it does.
 First, we have a class inheriting from `Hub`, which is the base class required for all SignalR Hubs.
 We apply the `[Authorize]` attribute to it which restricts access to the Hub to registered users and ensures that `Context.User` is available for us in the Hub methods.
 Inside Hub methods, you can use the `Clients` property to access various collections of clients.
 We use the `.All` property, which gives us an object that can be used to send messages to every client connected to the Hub.

 When a new client connects, the `OnConnectedAsync` method will be invoked.
-We override that method to Send the `ReceiveAction` message to every client, and provide two arguments: The name of the user, and the action that occurred (in this case, that they "joined" the chat session).
+We override that method to Send the `SendAction` message to every client, and provide two arguments: The name of the user, and the action that occurred (in this case, that they "joined" the chat session).
 We do the same for `OnDisconnectedAsync`, which is invoked when a client disconnects.

-When a client invokes the `Send` method, we Send the `ReceiveMessage` message to every client, again providing two arguments: The name of the user sending the message and the message itself.
+When a client invokes the `Send` method, we Send the `SendMessage` message to every client, again providing two arguments: The name of the user sending the message and the message itself.
 Every client will receive this message, including the sending client itself.

 To finish off the server-side, we need to add SignalR to our application.
 We do that in the `Startup.cs` file.
 First, in the `ConfigureServices` method, add the following to the end of that method to register the necessary SignalR services into the DI container: